Data has taken over the world.

 #5: AI sourcing automation can help you find the best matches

 Celential.ai’s Virtual Recruiter service is perfect for hiring managers that need to make key Data and Engineering hires but aren’t making any traction in their sourcing efforts.

-Our AI taps into vast talent networks of candidates and millions of data points unavailable from public sources to analyze candidates’ online presence in technical communities, professional and social networks, company websites, and personal websites to find the best match for your job description — even for challenging, specialized roles like Data Scientist.
+Our AI taps into vast talent networks of candidates and billions of data points unavailable from public sources to analyze candidates’ online presence in technical communities, professional and social networks, company websites, and personal websites to find the best match for your job description — even for challenging, specialized Data Science roles.

 AI sourcing tools are gaining popularity in the recruiting world.
 Check out the list of best AI sourcing tools in the market.